Here is a surefire way to stand out from the crowd of faceless. A tan suit.

 Floral Tie

 Another way to add an unexpected twist to your tan suit is to pair it with a floral tie.
-It can be quite bold and makes a fun statement.
+It can be quite bold and make a fun statement.

 Pinks, purples, and blues are all wonderful colors to incorporate into a floral tie.